dimitridublin/ms_project2/README.md

 #### User Stories
 As a prospective client I want to find the best city break destination for my needs: read information about different cities that are potential holiday destinations and review city maps with relevant attractions, accommodation and restaurants clearly marked (in order to evaluate suitability of accommodation location on offer in relation to city's sights and restaurants of interest).
 I would also like to view photos to get an indication of each destination's beauty, major attractions, food choices and accommodation available.
 Easy to access links of the travel agency's social media pages would also be welcome as they can provide additional info on both the city breaks offered as well as the agency's reputation and previous customer experience through client submitted reviews.
+Finally, the ability to review available package options depending on users' travel requirements and the ability to select and pay for such through the website would be highly desirable too.

 As the site owner I want to get users to book a city break from this site.
 For this purpose, I want to display information about the different cities my agency offers holiday breaks to, and allow users to get a feeling of the attractions, accommodation and restaurants each destination offers.
 I also want to have enticing photographs and easy enquiry and booking facilities to provide additional motivation to prospective clients to book a package directly from my website.
 Easy to access links of the travel agency's social media pages would also be welcome as I want to give users access to client submitted reviews for additional user reassurance.
-Finally, I want to highlight the excellent value and location suitability of accommodation my city break packages include.
+Finally, I want to highlight the excellent value and location suitability of accommodation my city break packages include, and also be able to maximise benefits of user interaction by collecting their contact details for future use (such as marketing campaigns, mailing circulars, etc.).

 #### Features
 ##### Existing Features